KSQL Tutorials and Examples¶

 Get started with these instructions:

-- The KSQL Stream Processing Cookbook provides in-depth tutorials and recommended deployment scenarios.
+The Stream Processing Cookbook contains KSQL recipes that provide in-depth tutorials and recommended deployment scenarios.

 Clickstream analysis is the process of collecting, analyzing, and reporting aggregate data about which pages a website visitor visits and in what order.
 The path the visitor takes though a website is called the clickstream.